orchid00/R4da/installation.md

 A quick intro, [R](https://www.r-project.org/) is a programming language for data analysis, statistics and more.
 [RStudio](https://www.rstudio.com/) is the program that interacts between you and the language R. R and RStudio are two free available software that need individual installation.
 R works independent from RStudio, however you can't use RStudio without R, so R comes first.

 **Note:** These instructions have been last updated on January 15th, 2018.
 After this date please double check the links for newer versions and updates of both software tools.
-To date the latest R version is R-3.4.3 ( from 2017-11-30).
+To date, the latest R version is R-3.4.3 ( from 2017-11-30).

 ## Installation instructions